zefrenchwan/nodz/README.md

 * neo4j import and export
 * observability: observer over nodes to detect changes (node creation, deletion, or links changes.
 Even, for some nodes, changes of states)
 * gexf import and export (again, not planning a full support for gexf)

-And, still digging, but a must-have:
-* graph data visualization

 ### Features that sound like good ideas, but not sure yet